Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

             * Non-AWS resources (specify Latitude and Longitude)
         * must use **Route 53 Traffic Flow** to use this feature
         * useful to shift traffic from one region to another based on defined bias
+    * **IP-based Routing Policy** - route traffic based on clients IP addresses
+        * you provide a list of CIDRs for your clients
+        * map CIDR to endpoints/locations (user-IP-to-endpoint mappings)
+        * use cases: optimize performance, reduce network costs
+        * example: route end users from a particular ISP to a specific endpoint
     * **Multi-Value Routing Policy** - use to route traffic to multiple resources
         * Route 53 will return multiple values/resources and one will be chosen
         * can be associated with HC (only return values for healthy resources)